-Carbs are BAD for Your Pet
+Carbs are BAD for Pets

 There's an old Chinese proverb says "We eat anything with four legs and its back to the sky, except the table!"
 It's no wonder.
 Hunger can make you do crazy things, and it appears that there's little on the face of this planet that someone, somewhere at some time hasn't attempted to eat.